 This chapter introduces Oracle Exadata System Software.
-This chapter contains the following topics:

 1.1 Overview of Oracle Exadata System Software

 Oracle Exadata Storage Server is a highly optimized storage server that runs Oracle Exadata System Software to store and access Oracle Database data.